Nahajir

 Nahajir (also, Nahadzir, Nahajir and Nəhəcir) is a village and municipality in the Babek District of Nakhchivan, Azerbaijan.
-It is located 22 km in the north from the district center, on the foothill area.
+It is located 22 km north of the district center, on the foothill area.
 Its population is busy with farming and animal husbandry.
-There are secondary school, club, two library and a medical center in the village.
+There are a secondary school, a club, two library and a medical center in the village.
 It has a population of 514.
 Until 6 January 2015, it belonged to the neighbouring Julfa District.

 Etymology

 The name is the distorted form of the name of the Persian word نخجیر Nakhjir which means "hunting area".
-According to those researchers that meaning is related with the figures of the natural rams in the territory of the village.
+According to those researchers, this meaning is connected to depictions of the wild rams that found in the territory of the village.

 Historical and archaeological monuments

 Nahajir Fortress

-Nahajir Fortress - the fortress of the end of the 2nd millennium BC in the flat area on the southern part of the tall and steep rocky of the same named mountain, nearby Nahajir village of Babek rayon.
+Nahajir Fortress - the fortress of the end of the 2nd millennium BC in the flat area on the southern part of the tall and steep rock of the same named mountain, nearby Nahajir village of Babek rayon.
 The Fortress was discovered by the Nakhchivan archaeological expedition (2001).
-From its territory have been found the axe made of basalt stone, stone pestle in small size, pottery fragments in black, gray and pink colored of the same period.
-And from destroyed barrow which is contemporary with Nahajir fortress have been found mono chrome painted potteries of the beginning of the 2nd millennium BC.
-The cyclopes-type defensive walls were built of large rocks on the southern and eastern slopes of the mountain, on the terraces.
-The width of its walls are 2–2.5 m.
-The fortress was built to protect from attacks of enemies, by the ancient tribes who developed in cultural aspect and lived on the plain in south slope of the Nahajir Mountain.
+A axe made of basalt stone, a small stone pestle, pottery fragments in black, gray and pink colors from the same period have been found within its territory.
+Monochrome-painted pottery from the beginning of the 2nd millennium BC was also found in a destroyed barrow contemporary with the fortress.
+The Cyclopean-type defensive wall, which was built of large rocks, stands on the terraces of the southern and eastern slopes of the mountain.
+Their width is 2–2.5 m.
+The fortress was built by the ancient tribes for the protection from enemy attacks and tribes who build that is developed in cultural aspect and lived on the plain in south slope of the Nahajir Mountain.